kyle512/GVSU-CIS350-Bobcats/docs/software_requirements_specification.md

 1. Main Menu
     1. The background of every screen shall change depending on what menu the user is in.
+    2. The main menu shall provide clear feedback visually or audibly.
+    3. The main menu shall be intuitive and user friendly.
+    4. The main menu shall load within 5 seconds of the game starting.

 2. Song Selection
     1. The system shall load in the selected song quickly.